isomerpages/moe-northshorepri/_departments/Student Management/Student Development Team.md

 The Student Development Team (SDT) adopts a structured, level-specific approach to nurturing students' growth in learning and care.
 In **Lower Primary**, the focus is on self-awareness and self-management, encouraging students to take responsibility for their actions and words.
 As they progress to **Middle Primary**, they learn to build positive relationships within the school through self-management and relationship skills, fostering a sense of care for their peers.
 By **Upper Primary**, students are guided to extend their care beyond the school community, becoming self-directed learners and responsible citizens who collaborate and excel together.
 This progressive framework ensures holistic development, equipping students with the values and skills needed for personal and social success.

+**Key Programmes**

+**S.M.A.R.T Beginning - Learn and Grow Programme**
+To ensure a smooth transition for our students and their parents, the programme is held during the first few days of school.
+There are opportunities for students to interact with classmates and teachers and learn about the school compound and rules.